Governor Wolf Announces $2.5 Million to Support Grassroots COVID-19 Vaccine Outreach Efforts Across Pennsylvania

 As of today, approximately 70 percent of Pennsylvanians age 18 and older are fully vaccinated.
 However, many communities are still experiencing disparities in vaccination, including Black/African Americans, Latinx, the LGBTQ community, low-income persons, persons experiencing homelessness, persons less likely to use the Internet and others without Internet access, persons residing in rural or geographically isolated areas, and persons who have distrust in the government.
 By partnering with grassroots organizations that are considered trusted voices in these communities, this program is intended to increase vaccine uptake within those communities and increase the vaccination rate for all of Pennsylvania.

-To find a COVID-19 vaccine provider near you, visit www.vaccines.gov.
+To find a COVID-19 vaccine provider near you, use the CDC vaccine search.
 United, Pennsylvanians can stop the spread of COVID-19.